 Not everyone can afford to pay for their education upfront — even when it comes to the relatively inexpensive career training programs, which can still cost thousands of dollars.
 So, if you’ve decided to build your skills and enroll in a training program, you may find yourself wondering what payment options you have, and which one is right for you.
 Two common options for those who need to break up tuition into smaller payments are student loans and income share agreements (ISAs) — but which one you choose will depend on your own unique situation and which terms you feel most comfortable with.
-Below, we outline the difference between the two and how either may work — along with a quiz to help you find the right payment method for you!
+Below, we outline the difference between a loan vs. ISA and how either may work — along with a quiz to help you find the right payment method for you!

 For those who would rather split up tuition into steady payment amounts, a student loan can be a good option.
 Depending on the products available for each program, Climb loans can include either full deferral, interest-only deferral, or immediate full repayment — as well as short-term, 0%-interest loans or longer-term loans which do include interest.